open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 It is possible to have several sitemap instances of different sitemap types with specific links accessible under certain URLs.
 These sitemap variants can be configured under admin/config/search/simplesitemap.
-The module comes with the default sitemap 'default' which is accessible under /sitemap.xml.
+The module comes with the default sitemap 'default' which is accessible under /sitemap.xml by default.

+There is also the 'sitemap index' variant which is disabled by default and which can be used to index all other variants.
+If there are multiple sitemap variants it may make sense to enable the sitemap index variant and make it available under /sitemap.xml by setting it as the default variant in the module's settings.

 ### SITEMAP TYPES ###

 A sitemap type is a configuration entity consisting of one sitemap generator plugin and several URL generator plugins.
 These plugins can be implemented by custom modules.
-The module comes with the default sitemap type 'default_hreflang'.
+The module comes with the sitemap types 'default_hreflang' and 'index'.
 Sitemap types can be defined via the UI under admin/config/search/simplesitemap/types.

 ### ENTITIES ###